-It’s totally possible to have too much of a good thing: sex, sunshine, and oatmeal, for example.
-Random combination, we know.
+It's totally possible to have too much of a good thing, and that goes for just about everything.
+Including oatmeal.
+Random, we know.
 But yes, we said oatmeal!

-Sure, oats are a super healthy carb, but they’re also extremely calorie-dense, just like cake and truffle fries.
-And it’s not just oatmeal that should be added to your “everything in moderation” list.
-We’ve tracked down 29 other wholesome foods—that are packed with both good for you nutrients and calories (or other problematic components).
-The danger is in the dose, so don’t think of them as off limits—just don’t eat them without abandon.
-And once you see how easy it is to scale down your portions and slim down, turbocharge your fit body efforts with these 55 Best-Ever Ways to Boost Your Metabolism.
+Sure, oats are a super healthy carb, but they're also extremely calorie-dense, just like cake and truffle fries.
+And it's not just oatmeal that should be added to your "everything in moderation" list.
+We've tracked down other wholesome foods—that are packed with both good for you nutrients and calories (or other problematic components).
+The danger is in the dose, so don't think of them as off-limits—just don't eat them without abandon.
+And once you see how easy it is to scale down your portions and slim down, turbocharge your fit body efforts with these 7 Healthiest Foods to Eat Right Now.

 Tuna might be a protein-packed food that fits in well on sandwiches and in salads, but too much of it is a bad thing.
 The reason?
 Mercury.
-Tuna is higher in mercury than most other fish, and eating too much of it can lead to vision problems, muscle weakness, and even pregnancy problems.
+Canned tuna tends to be higher in mercury than most other fish, and eating too much of it can lead to vision problems, muscle weakness, and even pregnancy problems.

 According to Consumer Reports, women of childbearing age should limit their tuna intake to about 12.5 ounces a week.
 Men and older women can have more—about 14.5 ounces—but it's best to get your fish protein from a variety of wild-caught sources, not just from tuna.

 Eat This!
-Since we know it can be tricky to understand which fish is best, we released an exclusive report on 44 Most Popular Fish Types—Ranked for Nutrition!
+Since we know it can be tricky to understand which fish is best, check out Every Popular Fish—Ranked for Nutritional Benefits!

 The celeb trainer and author of Eat This, Not That!
 For Abs, Mark Langowski, swears by nuts (especially almonds!) as a flat belly food.
 "Thanks to their healthy fats and protein content, almonds, walnuts, hazelnuts, pistachios and peanuts can help control blood sugar and keep hunger pangs at bay," he says.
 But the trick here is that he's only eating them in handful-size portions.
 Each ounce has between 160 and 190 calories.
 Eat anymore of that in a single day and the crunchy treat will be opposite of slimming.